Server Agents

 - Click Clone

-Only Owners and Editors can clone a process.
+Only Owners and Editors can clone an Agent.

 You must be the Process Owner or have Manage Other User BPA Process permission.